-Let’s Build a Lot More Power Lines
+Manchin’s New Bill Could Lead to One Big Climate Win

 Fixing the grid is also essential to encouraging the growth of renewables.
 Although the sun doesn’t shine and the wind doesn’t blow all the time, one of the two is usually happening somewhere in the country.
 The U.S. has unusually well-balanced renewable potential, in fact: In the West, wind and solar generate huge amounts of electricity during the summer, while midwestern wind goes gangbusters in the winter, Skelly said.
 The only way to tap into America’s renewable potential is by moving electricity across large parts of the country.

 But it’s much harder to build transmission than it is to build other types of energy infrastructure.
 If you want to build a new natural-gas pipeline, for instance, then you only need to go to one place: the Federal Energy Regulatory Commission, or FERC, an independent agency.
-But if you want to build new transmission, then you need to win the approval of every state, county, city, and in some cases landowner along the proposed route.
+But if you want to build new transmission, then you need to win the approval of every state, county, city, and in some cases, landowner along the proposed route.

-These players tend to block new lines either by withholding their permission or by raising endless objections during the environmental-review process, a move that is possible even when a new line is in the obvious best interest of the environment.
+These players tend to block new lines either by withholding their permission or by raising endless objections during the environmental-review process, a move that is possible even when a new line is in the obvious best interests of the environment.
 In 2009, Skelly set out to connect the wind farms of the Oklahoma panhandle with transmission lines in Tennessee.
 Because the Tennessee Valley Authority hooks into the East Coast’s transmission network, the project would have effectively supplied cheap, zero-carbon energy to Philadelphia, Atlanta, and Washington, D.C.
 But as Russell Gold describes in his excellent book Superpower, that effort failed—after eight years of wrangling over permitting.

 The onerous permitting process can even hamper the government itself.
 In 2009, the Bonneville Power Administration, a federally owned public utility, set out to build the I-5 Corridor Reinforcement Project, a transmission line that would have connected Seattle and Portland, Oregon, to untapped but plentiful wind resources east of the Cascades.
 The agency prepared an 883-page environmental-impact assessment justifying the project … but after seven years, it could not get the permits to continue.